Theani7/mynewhugosite/content/about.md

 ## Philosophy

-I believe AI isn't just about replacing human tasks — it's about amplifying human potential.
+I believe AI isn't just about replacing human tasks. it's about amplifying human potential.
 My work focuses on creating intelligent systems that are ethical by design, human-centered, and impactful in solving real-world problems.

 Every model I train and every algorithm I implement is guided by one central question: *How can this make the world a little bit better?*